Published On: Dec 24 2013 12:58:06 PM CSTUpdated On: Mar 17 2016 10:09:29 AM CDT

 Pope Francis likes to mix and mingle with the crowds and is adamant about the church going out among the masses.
 During a trip to Brazil, a frantic crowd of Catholics repeatedly surrounded and halted the vehicles he was riding in as he reached out and greeted followers.

-He tweets a lot and now has over 10 million Twitter followers, a milestone in the Vatican's drive to spread the gospel through social media.
+He tweets a lot and now has more than 8 million Twitter followers, a milestone in the Vatican's drive to spread the gospel through social media.

 Pope Francis revealed to church-goers that he once was a bouncer at a nightclub in his native Argentina.